-5.4.1 Consumer receivables with a total balance outstanding at reporting date of more than R 1 000 000,00 is considered material and will be assessed individually for evidence of impairment.
+- 5.4.1 Consumer receivables with a total balance outstanding at reporting date in excess of R1 000 000,00 is considered material and will be assessed individually for evidence of impairment.
+Management must maintain evidence of determination of recoverability or impairment for these receivables. - 5.4.2 Where a debtor is both Indigent with a balance in excess of R1000 000 at reporting date, the Indigent status prevails in the calculation of impairment.